robertloveridge/robertloveridge.github.io/_pages/02_curriculum_vitae.md

 Utilising my experience with Adestra and Rant & Rave, I ran the Services team for Upland Software in EMEA.
 When Upland Software acquired Adestra and Rant & Rave, I was involved in the employee consultations, so I have first hand experience with detailing out organisational changes in a sensitive manner.

- * Managed a department with 5 teams; Technical Services, Project Management, Training, Digital Design and Insights
+I managed a department with 5 teams; Technical Services, Project Management, Training, Digital Design and Insights with key objectives and responsibilities being:

- * Manage the recruitment and grow the services department
- * Manage financials and key metrics
+ * Managing the financials and key metrics
- * Provide continuous feedback to managers in my team, including annual appraisals
+ * Providing continuous feedback to managers in my team, including annual appraisals
- * Support the growth of everyone in my team, helping them to achieve their goals and objectives
+ * Supporting the growth of everyone in my team, helping them to achieve their goals and objectives
  * Attain revenue goals through implementation and consultancy
- * Support development of service offerings to provide value added customer services
+ * Supporting development of service offerings to provide value added customer services
- * Manage customer requirements and expectations
+ * Managing customer requirements and expectations
- * Maintain overall quality of all projects and programmes
+ * Maintaining overall quality of all projects and programmes
- * Provide high quality and timely services to create customer satisfaction
+ * Providing high quality and timely services to create customer satisfaction
- * Direct and manage services partners and subcontractors
+ * Directing and management of services partners and subcontractors

  Technical Lead
 ------